AzureAiDevs/hub/website/2023-aia/2023-04-12-onnx-dotnet/index.md

 ## 🚌 Build cross-platform intelligent apps with ONNX and .NET

 Learn how to build an intelligent cross platform .NET MAUI app running a local ML model on the ONNX runtime.
-The presenters, Bea and Henk, overview AI and machine learning, how to create models that learn from data to makes predictions, and how to integrate a model into a .NET MAUI app.
+The presenters, Bea and Henk, overview AI and machine learning, how to create models that learn from data to makes predictions, and how to integrate a model into a cross platform .NET MAUI app.

 ## Accompanying source code